wolfenazz/YzPzCode/README.md

 Contributions are welcome.

-# Frontend type checking
+Development Checks

+Frontend Type Checking

 npx tsc --noEmit

-# Backend checks
+Backend Checks

 cargo check
 cargo clippy
 cargo fmt

-# Tests
+Tests

 cd src-tauri
 cargo test

-Found a bug or have an idea?
+Found a Bug or Have an Idea?

+You can:

 * Open an issue
 * Submit a pull request

-If you are contributing a larger feature, consider opening an issue first so the implementation can be discussed before development begins.
+For larger features, consider opening an issue before implementation so the approach can be discussed first.

 ⸻